 MAP @ the Pfaff will be selling some great MAP-made gift items at the Holiday Stroll this coming Friday (Dec 7th) .
 We will be donating part of the proceeds to the Medfield Food Cupboard and purchasing something for the program.
 Our MAP craft table is located in the periodical room in the public library.
 We hope you have time to stop in.
 There will also be crafts to make and take.

 Polar Express Performance-

-For several years your kids have enjoyed MAP's traditional version of the Polar Express, performed by the MAP teachers.
-Last year, we at MAP @ the Pfaff created our own tradition in which the Pfaff kids performed the Polar Express for the MAPsters at the K-1 site.
+For several years your kids have enjoyed MAP's traditional version of the Polar Express, performed by their former MAP teachers.
+MAP @ the Pfaff created our own tradition in which the Pfaff kids perform the Polar Express for the MAPsters at the K-1 site.
 It's a magical event full of music, dancing and hot chocolate.
-This event will take place during the early-release on Friday, December 22.
+This event will take place on Thursday, December 20th.
 Hopefully, your child will be involved.
 Feel free to join us for a MAPtastical journey.

 Winter is here!!!

 As the cold and snow moves in, we like to take advantage of a great opportunity to play and build snow forts.
 Please encourage your child to come equipped with snow gear.